GoogleCloudPlatform/rad-lab/modules/secure_data_warehouse/README.md

 - Parent: `roles/accesscontextmanager.policyAdmin`
 - Parent: `roles/billing.user`
-- Parent: `roles/billing.costsManager` (OPTIONAL - Only when spinning up Billing Budget for the module)
 - Parent: `roles/resourcemanager.projectCreator`
 - Parent: `roles/orgpolicy.policyAdmin`
 - Parent: `roles/resourcemanager.organizationAdmin`

+OPTIONAL `roles/billing.costsManager` role on Parent is only required when spinning up Billing Budget for the module

 NOTE: Billing budgets can only be created if you are using a Service Account to deploy the module via Terraform, User account cannot be used.